 - Because Adobe Experience Manager operates wholly within the customer’s domain, there is minimal interaction with third-party cookies and thus minimal to no impact.

 - Social would not be impacted as long as the customer has the newest version of the code.

 - Where search is optimized based on Adobe Analytics data, search would be impacted in the same way as Adobe Analytics.

 - Collection of conversion data should be unaffected.

 - Display remarketing today is entirely dependent upon the usage of third-party cookies.

 - Display is also heavily dependent on the availability of various advertising network cookies for synchronization.

 - Overall impact is unknown.
 However, per the first point, display is affected more than other services.

-- We are working internally and with our advertising partners to evaluate the full extent to the impact on ad delivery.
+- Adobe is working internally and with Adobe’s advertising partners to evaluate the full extent to the impact on ad delivery.